AdrianKriger/osm_LoD1_3DCityModel/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. a topologically correct LoD1 City Model *(information rich building models seperate from the ground; but when connected to the terrain   form a water-tight surface<sup>*</sup>)*; and
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii. an interactive .html which you can navigate and query.

-<sup>*</sup> *the goal is a an error-free water-tight surface with no holes or gaps, no duplicate points nor overlapping and intersecting faces. i.e.: conform to the ISO 19107 standard [connecting and planar surfaces, correct orientation of the surfaces and watertight volumes].
+<sup>*</sup> *the goal is a model that conforms to the ISO 19107 standard [connecting and planar surfaces, correct orientation of the surfaces and watertight volumes].
 I have not tested this for all possibilities.
 If the result you achieve is not; you are welcome to raise an issue.
 I depend on you to help me improve.*
 &nbsp;

 &nbsp;